a1996850622/HTTPServer/README.md

 # HTTPServer

+### Introduce
-[C] HTTP 1.0 Server
+  A simple *C* HTTP 1.0 Server, for homework :)

-## The File That I Attached
+### The File That I Attached
   In addition to the "C Program", I also attach the "Node.js" version.

-But the "Node.js" version is HTTP1.1.
+  But the "Node.js" version is HTTP 1.1.
   So you can use "wireshark" to compare their packets.

-## How To Execute Them
+### Install
-* If you want execute "httpserver.c".
+- ##### If you want execute "httpserver.c".

-> You can enter the following commands on your terminal:
+  You can enter the following commands on your terminal:

-1. "gcc -g -Wall httpserver.c -o httpserver -lpthread"
+  1. `gcc -g -Wall httpserver.c -o httpserver -lpthread`

-2. "sudo ./httpserver"
+  1. `sudo ./httpserver`

-* If you want to execute "HTTP.js"
+- ##### If you want to execute "HTTP.js"

-> You can enter the following command:
+  You can enter the following command:

-1. "sudo node HTTP.js"
+  1. `sudo node HTTP.js`